 Hand Cut - Timber Trusses & Roof Systems

-Heavy Timber Trusses and Systems are a perfect way to enhance a great room, kitchen or entryway.
-They are also economical solutions for hotels, restaurants and businesses that want a high end look to their buildings.
+Heavy Timber Trusses and Roof Systems are a perfect way to enhance a great room, kitchen or entryway.
+Heavy timber trusses are also economical solutions for hotels, restaurants and businesses that want an upscale look to their buildings.

-At High Country Timberframe we hand cut every piece in your frame.
-The craftsman who hand cut the frame are also the ones who perform the installation, If your builder prefers to perform the install, we will supply the precut timbers for a local crew to raise.
+At High Country Timberframe we hand cut every timber truss.
+The craftsman who hand cut the trusses are also the ones who perform the installation, If your builder prefers to perform the install, we will supply the precut timbers for a local crew to raise.
 If necessary, we can provide one of our trained crew to assist.

 We can design, supply and install the entire timber frame, just the main core with adjoining open areas, accent timber trusses for the Great Room, exterior porch and gable components and much more.